async-go/asyncgo/docs/index.md

 looking for in the end.
 That can also help focus the team and ensure they understand what you are asking for.

-If you are the kind of person who likes to lay things out with words, you can always record audio or video and [embed it](#video) into the description, outcome, or a comment.
+If you are the kind of person who likes to lay things out with spoken words, you can always record audio or video and [embed it](#video) into the description, outcome, or a comment.
 Note that embedded videos are not auto-transcribed, so are not searchable.